chainflip-io/chainflip-backend/api/bin/chainflip-lp-api/README.md

 - Transaction hash of the successful extrinsic.

-### `lp_withdrawAsset`
+### `lp_withdraw_asset`

 Parameters:

 - Asset amount as u128
-- Egress asset as a camel-case string, eg "Eth" or "Dot"
+- Egress asset as a string, eg "Eth" or "dot"
+- Egress chain as a string, eg "Ethereum" or "polkadot"
 - Egress Address in hex.
-Must match the format of the egress asset's chain: 20 bytes for ethereum assets, 32 bytes for polkadot.
+Must match the format of the Egress chain: 20 bytes for the ethereum chain, 32 bytes for polkadot.

 Return:

 - Egress id

-### `lp_mintRangeOrder`
+### `lp_mint_range_order`

 Parameters:

-- Asset as a camel-case string, eg "Eth" or "Dot"
+- Asset as a string, eg "Eth" or "dot"
+- Chain as a string, eg "Ethereum" or "polkadot"
 - Lower tick as i32
 - Upper tick as i32
 - Order size amount as RangeOrderSize